 - 200 g Dark Chocolate, chopped into small pieces

 - 1/2 tsp Vanilla Extract

 - 1/2 tsp Espresso Powder

 - 50 g Fresh Raspberries

-Once melted and smooth, remove from the heat and set aside for a few minutes.
+- In a small pan over a low heat, melt the chocolate and butter.
+Once melted and smooth, remove from the heat and set aside for a few minutes to cool slightly.